 Keto "Potato" Salad with Smoked Sausage

-This easy Keto "Potato" Salad with Smoked Sausage is low carb / keto, gluten free, grain free, paleo friendly, and Whole 30 compliant.
+This easy Keto "Potato" Salad with Smoked Sausage is low carb / keto, gluten free, grain free, and paleo friendly.
 It's a crowd pleaser making it perfect for cookouts!

 Summer cookout season is upon us and this Keto "Potato" Salad with Smoked Sausage has become one of my go-to recipes.
 Seriously, between this cauliflower potato salad and this Charred Cabbage Salad all you'll have to do is throw a few shrimp on the barbie and you'll be ready for any BBQ, picnic, or potluck the summer months throw your way.